biterscode/besic-task/WORK.md

   - if not exist click firt search title for tags
 2. selected product convert title to tag
 3. generated tags submit in shopify database
+4. remove any product and replacing any tags from product